herbat/Anomaly-Detection/README.md

 ## Anomaly detection

 The first test to do is to use an autoencoder and feed it "anomaly data", which can be anything from a completely different thing or the same sinusoidal waves with little modifications.
 For this experiment, I will change the frequency and amplitude substantially in anomaly recordings, and in other recordings, insert peaks similar to that of an epileptic brain.

+### First try: frequency and amplitude change

+After the training was done, I ran a test on anomalous recordings.
+This test was not very successful, the normal test batch showed a constant 0.051 loss while the anomalies showed a varying loss about 0.081.
+This means a 60% increase in loss, but needs 500 recordings to evaluate properly.
+On single recordings, the loss was sometimes as low as 0.058.